American Ship Building Company: Toledo Shipbuilding Company

 The Toledo Shipbuilding Company, which became an operating unit of the American Shipbuilding Company by consolidation in 1945, was itself the builder of several of the most well-known coal-fired steamships of the Great Lakes, such as the SS Chief Wawatam (built in 1911).

 Steinbrenners

-In the early 1960s, the American Shipbuilding Company acquired Kinsman Marine Transit Company, which was owned by the Steinbrenner family.
-As a result of the transaction, the Steinbrenner family acquired a controlling interest in American Shipbuilding.
+In the early 1960s, the American Ship Building Company acquired Kinsman Marine Transit Company, which was owned by the Steinbrenner family.
+As a result of the transaction, the Steinbrenner family acquired a controlling interest in American Ship Building.
 Frustrated after years of fighting with unions over cost-saving work changes, the Steinbrenners closed the Lorain shipyard in December 1983 and moved all operations to Tampa, Florida.
-The principal member of the Steinbrenner family who was involved in the operation of the transit company at this time was George Steinbrenner, who became better known later as the principal owner of the New York Yankees.
+The principal member of the Steinbrenner family who was involved in the operation of the company at this time was George Steinbrenner, who by then already was becoming better known as the principal owner of the New York Yankees.

 The company began having difficulties in the 1980s, going through a bankruptcy in 1993.
 The company was sold in 1995.